benob/pyrogue/docs/documentation.md

 data = rl.load_asset('data.txt')
 ```

-Note that assets from the resources file are read-only.
+Note that assets cannot be written.

 ### `rl.set_app_name(name)`

 Set the name of the app for loading and saving preferences in the user directory.
+Special characters such as '/' are mapped to '_'.

 ```python
 rl.set_app_name('my-game')